Republican Party of Texas: 1960–present

 In 1961, James A. Leonard became the first executive director of the Texas Republican Party.
 He was partly responsible for John Tower's successful campaign for the U.S. Senate, which filled the seat vacated by Lyndon B. Johnson.
 Tower's 1961 win was the first major Republican victory in Texas since Reconstruction.

-In 1966, two Texas Republicans were elected to the U.S. House: George H. W. Bush and James M. Collins.
+In 1966, two Texas Republicans were elected to the U.S. House: George H. W. Bush and Bob Price.
 That year also saw Republicans elected to both the Texas House and Senate.
 By 1972, Republicans had expanded their legislative representation to 17 members in the House and 3 in the Senate.

 A turning point came in the 1976 presidential primary, when Ronald Reagan defeated sitting President Gerald Ford in Texas by a two-to-one margin.
 According to James Baker, Reagan’s campaign "changed the whole shape and nature of the state."
 Reagan energized suburban conservatives, business owners, and evangelical Christians, reshaping the party’s ideological base.

 In 1978, Bill Clements narrowly won the governorship, becoming the first Republican to hold that office in Texas since Reconstruction.
 Reagan’s 1984 reelection campaign—coordinated with then-Vice President George H. W. Bush and Senate candidate Phil Gramm—further boosted the GOP’s infrastructure and outreach in Texas.

 Since 1994, Republicans have held every statewide elected office in Texas.
 The party’s dominance extends to both chambers of the legislature, as well as the judiciary and executive offices.
 The last time a Democratic presidential candidate carried Texas was Jimmy Carter in 1976.